Adopting a dog is like having a second child, so you must ensure you can take good care of the furry companion.

 - As the parasite comes out, clean that area deeply with peroxide and then wrap the area for some days.

-- After a few days, open the wrapper and let the area get healed.
+- After a few days, open the wrapper and let the area heal.

 Go to the Vet

-Well, these are some remedies you can apply but in the end, if you see the situation is out of control, then simply go to the vet.
-He or she will help you get rid of the botfly.
-Indeed vet is the safe option always.
+Well, these are some remedies you can apply, but in the end, if you see the situation is out of control, go to the vet.
+They will help you get rid of the botfly.
+Indeed, a vet is always a safe option.

-Like humans, dogs, too, go through different health issues, and getting skin-related problems is common in dogs.
+Like humans, dogs, too, go through different health issues, and skin-related problems are common in dogs.
 In that regard, you have often seen botflies attack dogs.
 It is a genuine problem for the pup.

-Thus, the tips mentioned above are effective, but remember that you don’t let your dog hover in and around rabbits' burrows.
+Thus, the tips mentioned above are effective but remember that you shouldn’t let your dog hover in and around rabbits’ burrows.
 So you get the solution for how to get rid of a botfly in a dog.